mjdave/tui/README.md

 The interpreter only builds for macos at present, but getting it building on other platforms will happen soon. tui is cross platform, tested on windows, macos and linux.

 tui has 'objects', as tables.
 However there is no concept of 'self/this', and no direct support for inheritance or classes in general.
+Further OOP support is not planned.

 tui will stay small, and won't add a lot of support for built in system functionality.
 If this functionality is desired, it can easily be added on the C++ side by registering your own functions.

-There are no bindings for languages other than C++ at present, however porting to other languages will not be a difficult job.
+There are no bindings for languages other than C++ at present.

 # More about the motivations and ideologies behind tui
 This is a one-man project (to start with), my name is Dave Frampton, I made the games Sapiens (C++/Lua) and The Blockheads (Objective C) using my own custom engines.

 tui was initially created to serialize and share data in C++ for my games, so it started life as a quick little JSON parser.
 Very soon though, missing the power of lua, I started adding variables and functions.

-During this process, I have taken a performance-centric approach, while trying to keep it simple and clear.
-As it parses and immediately runs hand written script code in a single pass, in many cases where a script is just read, or a config file loaded, it should perform faster than the alternatives.
-Where tui might not be as fast is when you have a lot of function calls with long variable names, but we'll see how it goes.

 I feel this could be useful for a lot of people.
 I don't desire to keep it only for myself or to profit from it, and I wouldn't mind some help, so I'm making it open source.